-load_fits('something.fits',extver='SCI') will load the SCI,1 extension load fits('something.fits[SCI,1]') will load the SCI,1 extension load_fits('something.fits') will load the main data extension; the only data information in the case of simple fits, or the first extension in the case of a multiextension file load_region (filename):

-load the specified DS9 formatted region filename

-load_rgb (red, green, blue,scale=False, lockwcs=False):

-load 3 images into an RGBimage frame, the parameters are:
+load_fits('something.fits',extver='SCI') will load the SCI,1 extension load_fits('something.fits[SCI,1]') will load the SCI,1 extension load_fits('something.fits') will load the main data extension; the only data information in the case of simple fits, or the first extension in the case of a multiextension file load_region (filename): load the specified DS9 formatted region filename load_rgb (red, green, blue,scale=False, lockwcs=False): load 3 images into an RGBimage frame, the parameters are:

-'''

-red: string, The name of the fits file which will be loaded into the red channel green: string, The name of the fits file which will be loaded into the green channel blue: string, The name of the fits file which will be loaded into the blue channel scale: bool, If True, then each image will be scale with zscale() after loading lockwcs: bool, If True, then the image positions will be locked to each other using the WCS____information in their headers
+''' red: string, The name of the fits file which will be loaded into the red channel green: string, The name of the fits file which will be loaded into the green. channel blue: string, The name of the fits file which will be loaded into the blue channel scale: bool, If True, then each image will be scale with zscale() after loading lockwcs: bool, If True, then the image positions will be locked to each other. cusing the WCS information in their headers '''

-'''

-load mef as cube (filename=None):

-Load a Mult-Extension-Fits image into one frame as an image cube in the image viewer load_mef_as_multi (filename=None):

-Load a Mult-Extension-Fits image into multiple frames in the image viewer match all other frames to the current frame using the specified ontion.
-You can only choose one of the ontions match all other frames to the current frame using the specified option.
+load_mef_as_cube (filename=None): Load a Mult-Extension-Fits image into one frame as an image cube in the image viewer load_mef_as_multi (filename=None): Load a Mult-Extension-Fits image into multiple frames in the image viewer match (coordsys="physical",frame=False,crop=False,fslice=False,scale=False,bin=False,colorbar=False,smooth=False,crosshair match all other frames to the current frame using the specified option.
 You can only choose one of the options at a time, so set frame=False and something else in addition to your choice if you don't want the default option.